How to Overcome Common Web Design Delays and Keep Your Project on Track

 Some clients can’t even agree on what they really want and need.
 The business owner wants one thing.
 The marketing department wants another.
 Asking a web designer or agency to mediate and negotiate between the different sides is not part of the project scope in most cases.
 It takes up valuable time that should be spent designing your site.
 It is better to work on these issues outside of your project and come to the table with a clear direction.

 Many agencies like us offer a strategy or discovery phase.
 This ensures that all sides are clear on the direction and goals before you start the project.
 Establish clear business and marketing goals you need to reach.
 Create buyer personas to determine what your website visitors will require.
 This will determine your content, messaging, and site architecture.
-Do this before design and development begins.
+Do this before design and development begin.
 The alternative is to pay your agency to act as your playground monitor.

 Too Much Feedback